0 Part Course |

 • Recognise common risks and disruptors to business continuity and operational resilience stability.

-• Finally, our operational resilience framework training course considers appropriate operational resilience governance and oversight models.
+• Consider appropriate operational resilience governance and oversight models.

-• We have served clients of all shapes and sizes in the financial sector and are fully aware of the obligations of a regulated firm and what is expected from them by the regulator.
+• We have served clients of all shapes and sizes in the financial sector and are fully aware of the obligations required of regulated firms.
+This session covers what’s expected by regulators.

 • Your course director is experienced as both a regulator and in training operational resilience regulation requirements across wholesale and retail financial firms.
-He will pass on past experiences to enhance the workshop and help bring it to life.
+Sessions are enhanced by the wealth of knowledge and experience passed on by the trainer.

-• We do not use academics for operational resilience training.
+• We do not use purely academics for our operational resilience framework training course.
 All our trainers are highly experienced professionals with relevant vocational experience in the real world.

-• Our case studies enhance the learning points and are often found to be essential in truly understanding the requirements and growing the skills to apply them.
+• Our case studies enhance learning points and are often found essential in truly understanding the requirements and growing the skills to apply them.

-• We are always judged by our results which speak for themselves and the feedback received from previous delegates has always been excellent.
+• We are always judged by results which speak for themselves; previous delegate feedback speaks highly of this course.

-PRA and FCA have differing application criteria though in the main, banks, building societies, Prudential Regulation Authority (PRA) designated investment firms, RIEs and ‘Enhanced’ SM&CR firms will have rules mandated.
+At Redcliffe Training our operational resilience training course is delivered by a time-served industry expert.
+PRA and FCA have differing application criteria though in the main.
+Banks, building societies, Prudential Regulation Authority (PRA) designated investment firms, RIEs and ‘Enhanced’ SM&CR firms will have rules mandated.
 That said, the FCA expects that all firms will have properly tested contingency plans and it is considered likely that the rules will apply as guidance for Core SM&CR firms who are solo-regulated.

 Relevant staff roles applicable to operational resilience training include Operational Risk Resilience and Compliance, Operational Oversight and Operational Resilience Management.
-Plus those in Business Continuity and Disaster Recovery who will have crossover responsibility for FCA PRA operational resilience will also benefit from this operational resilience course.
+Plus, those in Business Continuity and Disaster Recovery who will have crossover responsibility for FCA PRA operational resilience will also benefit from this session.

-One way that regulators assess their performance is by measuring whether consumers get the products and services they need and want from firms they can trust.
+One method regulators use to assess their performance is by measuring whether consumers get the products and services they need and want from firms they can trust.
 Principle 6 (of the Principles for Operational Resilience Business) and the subsequent 6 Treating Customers Fairly Outcomes explicitly call out the obligation to pay due regard to our customer’s needs and for products and services to perform as reasonably expected.

-Yet things can (and do) go wrong – and regulators remain concerned that Financial Institutions are not doing enough to identify where this might happen or to remedy weaknesses in their businesses which allow this to happen.
+Yet things can and will go wrong.
+Regulators remain concerned that Financial Institutions are not doing enough to identify where this might happen or to remedy weaknesses in their businesses which allow this to happen.

 REQUEST CALL BACK